-7.16 With regard to highway safety and parking, this should be considered against policy CS 14 of the Doncaster Unitary Development Plan which states that new development should ensure quality, stability, safety and security of private property, public areas and the highway, permeability and legibility.

-7.17 The highway officer commented that much of the parking already exists owing to its former use and the access is satisfactory posing no highway safety concerns.
+- 7.16 With regard to highway safety and parking, this should be considered against policy CS 14 of the Doncaster Unitary Development Plan which states that new development should ensure quality, stability, safety and security of private property, public areas and the highway, permeability and legibility. - 7.17 The highway officer commented that much of the parking already exists owing to its former use and the access is satisfactory posing no highway safety concerns.
 The parking is at least 30 spaces, so 1 per unit and more informal parking could occur to cater for visitors or increased demand.
 This means parking is unlikely to spill out of the site and aggravate local residents.
 Whilst one space per unit doesn't strictly comply with the parking standards adopted by Doncaster, given that the units are predominately 1 bedroomed and it is in a town centre location, 1 space in this instance is acceptable.
-The site is also very sustainable and parking does exist on street within the vicinity if this becomes a concern.

-7.18 The access to the site is narrow, however the site would have historically been serviced by a refuse vehicle and two way passing can occur on the verges under the tree canopy.
+The site is also very sustainable and parking does exist on street within the vicinity if this becomes a concern. - 7.18 Following deferral for a site visit the applicant took the opportunity to reduce the number of apartments to 29 and increased the number of parking spaces from 30 to 43.
+The applicants have included back to back parking designated to specific 2 bedroom apartments and also dedicated car parking where indicated on plan where the space is adjacent or fronting the property.
+The remainder will be undesignated spaces.
+This brings the total to 43 spaces, which now fully accords with the council's parking standards of 1.5 spaces per dwelling. - 7.19 The access to the site is narrow, however the site would have historically been serviced by a refuse vehicle and two way passing can occur on the verges under the tree canopy.
 The prospect of widening the access was considered, however no space exists to the south of the access due to the fence and site ownership boundaries.
 To the north would involve disturbing the root protection areas of several mature trees near the access.
 Therefore it has been concluded that the access should remain 'as is'.
 It poses no threat to highway safety and vehicles will continually to informally use the verges if necessary.